3b1b-sh/Deep_learning_Cardiac_Cine_MRI/README.md

 ### Strategy 1: U-Net without short-cut connection and cross-entropy loss

-In this part, we remove the short-cut connection in the U-Net and retrain the abated U-Net following the same procedure of training the U-Net in step (a).
+In this part, we remove the short-cut connection in the U-Net and retrain the abated U-Net following the same procedure of training the original U-Net.

 #### 1. Results